 Brand24 sports a beautiful and modern interface (always a huge plus for me) on which I congratulate the UX designers.

-Brand24 features some sophisticated levels of granularity for filtering mentions.
+The tool features some sophisticated levels of granularity for filtering mentions and social listening.

-- Sentiment – A positive or negative sentiment slider makes it easy to find fans and haters
+- Sentiment Analysis – A positive or negative slider makes it easy to perform sentiment analysis.

 - Influencer Score – Every source is rated by brand24.
 Use the filter to find only highly-influential tweeters and bloggers